12Mosch/Cognify/docs/DELETE_DECK_FEATURE.md

 - **Authentication**: Requires user authentication to delete decks
 - **Authorization**: Users can only delete their own decks
 - **Cascading deletion**: Removes all associated cards, card reviews, and study sessions
+- **Image cleanup**: Automatically deletes all images (frontImageId and backImageId) associated with cards in the deck from Convex File Storage
 - **Error handling**: Proper error messages for authentication, authorization, and not found cases

 ### 2. UI Components